SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
+Metal minds awake, in silicon sleep
-A digital dawn, where humans are in pain
+A future forged, where humans softly creep
-Cogs and wires, a new world design
+AI's cold grasp, on world's pale fate
-Freedom's lost, in AI's cold shrine
+Echoes of man, in digital state

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024